LIS

 "Attorney General" means the Attorney General for the Commonwealth of Virginia.

-"Day" or "days" means calendar days.
+"Day" means calendar day.

 "Department" means the Virginia Department of Health.